 Stainless steel care.
 More and more often grills are using stainless steel hoods and trays.
 Basic maintenance involves applying a light detergent solution, rinsing and wiping dry.
 If streaks remain on the surface after a thorough cleaning, a little bit of vinegar added to hard rinse water will help neutralize dissolved minerals.

-The British Stainless Steel Association website says, “Rust marks or staining on stainless steels is unlikely to be the result of corrosion to the stainless steel itself (similar marks may also be found on porcelain and plastic sinks).
-These marks are likely to result from small particles of “ordinary” (non-stainless) steel from wire wool or scouring pads becoming attached or embedded in the surface.
-In the damp environment of a sink, these iron particles rust and cause staining.
+The British Stainless Steel Association Web site says, “Rust marks or staining on stainless steels is unlikely to be the result of corrosion to the stainless steel itself (similar marks may also be found on porcelain and plastic sinks).
+These marks are likely to result from small particles of 'ordinary' (non-stainless) steel from wire wool or scouring pads becoming attached or embedded in the surface.
+In [a] damp environment ... these iron particles rust and cause staining.
 Rust marks may be removed using non-scratching creams or alternatively using an oxalic acid solution, where iron particles have been embedded in the surface.”

-Avoid rust staining of stainless steel by not leaving non-stainless steel items such as steel wool pads or cooking utensils lying on the stainless surface.
-Surface contact with these will cause contamination that can range from light brown markings to severe pitting of the stainless surface.
+Avoid rust staining of stainless steel by not leaving non-stainless steel items such as steel wool pads or cooking utensils lying on the stainless.
+Surface contact with these will cause contamination that can range from light brown markings to severe pitting.

 General tips.
 Keep the cooking surfaces lightly greased, either with meat fats or with a non-stick cooking spray, to help keep rust at bay.